immutant/immutant.org/tutorials/deploying.md

 ## Configuring the application for Immutant

 When the Immutant deploys an application, it looks for a file named `immutant.clj` at the root and evaluates it if it exists.
-This file is used to configure the Immutant services you want your application to consume.
-It's the single place you defines all the components required by your application, and saves you from having to keep external configuration files in sync (crontabs, message queue definitions, init scripts, etc).
+This file can be used to configure the Immutant services you want your application to consume.
+It provides a single place for you to define all the components required by your application, and saves you from having to keep external configuration files in sync (crontabs, message queue definitions, init scripts, etc).
+Anything you create within `immutant.clj` can instead be created anywhere in your application code - `immutant.clj` just provides a convenient place to do so.

 The file has example code for configuring web endpoints and messaging services, but we're just going to deal with web endpoints in this article.
 Edit your `immutant.clj` so it